Classes and Programs

 This NAMI program is a designated evidence-based program, which means research has shown that the program significantly improves a participant’s “living with mental illness”, coping, and problem solving abilities.

-The Family-to-Family Program is taught by NAMI-trained and certified volunteers, from NAMI of Kalamazoo, who have “lived experience” with a family member experiencing a serious mental illness.
+The Family-to-Family Program is taught by NAMI-trained and certified volunteers, from NAMI Southwest Michigan, who have “lived experience” with a family member experiencing a serious mental illness.

 The program covers the information, concepts, skills and issues needed to understand, support, manage and cope with a family member or friend with serious mental illness.

-Kalamazoo Community Mental Health and Substance Abuse Services (KCMHSAS), in support of the Family-to-Family Program, has partnered with NAMI of Kalamazoo, and will provide a Family Support Specialist to assist program participants as needed, Their Family Support Specialist will provide over-the-telephone, or in-person, emotional support and education while helping to problem solve, clarify options and cope during times of crisis.
+Kalamazoo Community Mental Health and Substance Abuse Services (KCMHSAS), in support of the Family-to-Family Program, has partnered with NAMI Southwest Michigan, and will provide a Family Support Specialist to assist program participants as needed, Their Family Support Specialist will provide over-the-telephone, or in-person, emotional support and education while helping to problem solve, clarify options and cope during times of crisis.

 For information about the Family-to-Family Education Program, and registration contact: